Ornithogalum broteroi: Etymology

 The specific epithet broteroi recognises the contribution of Félix de Avelar Brotero.

 Distribution and habitat

-Littoral areas of the Western Iberian Peninsula, from northern Cabo de Finisterre, and along the coast of Portugal to Gibralter and in some parts inland to the Spanish border and northwestern Morocco to Marrakech.
+Littoral areas of the Western Iberian Peninsula, from northern Cabo de Finisterre, and along the coast of Portugal to Gibraltar and in some parts inland to the Spanish border and northwestern Morocco to Marrakech.
 It is found in open woods and pastures.

 Ecology

 Flowering time is February to March.